 Maplewood’s 70-acre preserve is adjacent to Ramsey County’s 142-acre Fish Creek Open Space.
 The City and County worked together on a Master Plan to guide improvements and restoration at their sites.

 The trail at Fish Creek is officially open.
 It’s gorgeous!
 The asphalt trail takes you to the bluff top, through woodlands and restored prairie, on both City and County land.
 The main loop is just under 1 mile.
-The trail will not be plowed in winter 2016-2017.
-We want to avoid heavy equipment on the trail this first winter.
-So strap on your snowhoes if we have snow.
+The trail is not plowed in the winter so strap on your snowshoes and skis and enjoy.

 Where's the Creek?